sgahlot/workbench-example-sdxl-customization/code/rhoai/README.md

 * `minio-api` - for API access to MinIO
   * Take note of the `minio-api` route location as that will be needed in next section.

+### Add Serving runtime
+You can either build the Serving runtime, from [igm-repo](./igm-repo/) by following the instructions provided there, or use the existing yaml for adding the serving runtime for deploying the model generated in this project.

+Follow these steps to use the existing yaml:
+* Expand `Settings` sidebar menu in RHOAI
+* Click on `Serving runtimes` in the expanded sidebar menu
+* Click on `Add serving runtime` button
+* Use the following values in the `Add serving runtime` page:
+  * _Select the model serving platforms this runtime supports_: `Single-model serving platform`
+  * _Select the API protocol this runtime supports_: `REST`
+  * _YAML_: Drag & drop [Stable_Diffusion-ServingRuntime yaml](./Stable_Diffusion-ServingRuntime.yml) file or paste the contents of this file after selecting `Start from scratch` option
+* Click on `Create` button to create this new Serving runtime

 ### Create workbench
 To use RHOAI for this project, we need to create a workbench first.
 In the newly created data science project, create a new Workbench by clicking `Create workbench` button in the `Workbenches` tab.